Antragsgrün / Motion.Tools

 For each agenda item, one motion type may (but does not have to) be set.
 Motions can be submitted for every agenda item with a motion type set and will appear under this very agenda item.
 That way, a convention may have one agenda item for regular motions, one for elections – which again may have several sub-items for the different posts to be elected.
 The latter ones would get the motion type “Application”, making it possible to apply specifically for, say, treasurer or chairwoman.

-Using the agenda feature has to be explicitly activated, either while initializing the site using the initial questionnaire, or afterwards by going to “Settings” → “This consultation” and choosing one of the two “Agenda”-Styles from the “Homepage style” drop-down.
+Using the agenda feature has to be explicitly activated, either while initializing the site using the initial questionnaire, or afterwards by going to “Settings” → “Appearance and components of this site” and choosing one of the two “Agenda”-Styles from the “Homepage / Agenda” drop-down.
 After that, the agenda can be created on the home page of the consultation.

 Workflow: Submission, screening, permissions